 The quest to define the color of astatine leads us into the fascinating realm of theoretical predictions and experimental limitations.
-We rely on our understanding of its position in the periodic table and its predicted properties to paint a picture, albeit an incomplete one.
+Because of that, we rely on our understanding of its position in the periodic table and its predicted properties to paint a picture, albeit an incomplete one.
 While the exact hue of astatine remains elusive, the scientific journey to uncover its secrets is a testament to human curiosity and perseverance.
 This article explores the depths of our current knowledge, delving into the properties, predictions, and ongoing research surrounding this enigmatic element.

 Main Subheading